A Guide to Brewing Alcoholic Ginger Beer From Simple Starter to Craft Creation

 Bring 5 gallons of water to a boil in your brewing kettle.
 Once boiling, add your shredded ginger and sugar.
 You can put the ginger in a mesh bag to reduce sediment in the final product.
 Boil this "ginger wort" for about 60 minutes.
 While you're boiling, take the time to sanitize your fermenter with a product like Star San.

 If you are serious about clarity, add one Whirfloc tablet (a form of Irish moss) in the last 15 minutes of the boil.
-This will help proteins and other haze-forming compounds clump together and fall out of suspension.
+This works via electrostatic attraction: the negatively charged carrageenan in the moss attracts positively charged proteins, creating heavy clumps that sink to the bottom.

 When your wort is at room temperature (around 20-22°C or 68-72°F), pitch your yeast.
 It is critical that the wort is cool, as hot wort will kill the yeast.
 Let it ferment for at least a week, then check your gravity.
 Once stable, you can proceed to bottling.